 Best Budget Inkjet Printer Epson - Epson Expression Home XP-2100

 The Epson Expression Home XP-2100 looks like a fantastic choice for your home office, especially if you're after some stylish looks.

 It's a convenient all-in-one printer that can print, scan and copy.
 The only thing it can't do is auto duplex printing, which is a small price to pay with this being such an affordable option.

 Read More: How to fix laser printer smudges

 You will also find that the Epson Expression Home XP-2100 features built-in WiFi so you can connect it to a network as well as print directly from your phone too.
-A printing speed of 8ppm is also fine for your home office needs and means you should get a handful of documents printer in good time.
+A printing speed of 8ppm is also efficient enough for your home office needs and means you should get a handful of documents printed in good time.